 Prescription medications are just as addictive as other substances.
 The Hader Clinic helps patients break the cycle of addiction with prescription drug addiction treatment.

 We can start treating prescription drug rehabilitation immediately.
 Get in touch with The Hader Clinic for a Free 60-Minute Consultation.
 If the patient is in crisis, give us a call.
 We accept immediate admissions.Contact us

 The term 'prescription medication' covers a range of legal drugs provided by medical and allied health professionals.
 These are usually administered to address pain, anxiety, and a range of physical, emotional, and psychological afflictions.
 However, when these active drugs are used outside of legitimate prescriptions, they become prone to abuse and addiction.

 Our holistic prescription drug addiction treatment takes place at our private hospital.
 Each patient receives a personal treatment program, made up of different therapies and costs.
+Patients can choose from group and individual therapy, plus a range of other methods, including art therapy, sport and recreation, and family therapy.
 This highly personal approach to prescription drug rehab gives each patient the best possible chance at long term recovery.